embrace-io/embrace-apple-sdk/README.md

 1. Create an instance of the Embrace client by passing `Embrace.Options` to the `setup` method.
 1. Call the `start` method on that instance

-This should be done as early as possible in the runtime of your app, for instance, the `UIApplicatinDelegate.applicationDidFinishLaunching(_:)` could be a good place.
+This should be done as early as possible in the runtime of your app, for instance, the `UIApplicationDelegate.applicationDidFinishLaunching(_:)` could be a good place.

 Here is a code snippet: